dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ### Update PCB

-Converting a schematic to PCB can be done using the `Convert Project to PCB...` , but if you do modifications to the schematic, via using the `Update PCB` button can immediately be passed forward to update the a selected PCB without having the PCB editor window already open or without creating a new PCB file.
+Converting a schematic to PCB can be done using the `Convert Project to PCB...` , but if you do modifications to the schematic, by using the `Update PCB` button you can immediately be passed forward to update the selected PCB without having the PCB editor window already open or without creating a new PCB file.
   ![](./images/217_Schematic_UpdatePCB.png)

 ## Hierarchy